Requesting Services & Chargeback Rates

 The Joslin Clinical Translational Research Core (CTRC) offers a safe and effective environment to conduct outpatient clinical research studies.
 The CTRC supports flexible, cost-effective staffing and specialty equipment/services for research studies in pediatric and adult age groups.
 With a focus on all forms of diabetes and their complications, the Joslin CTRC provides expertise and facilities that might not otherwise be readily available to individual investigators.

-The CTRC is located on the third floor of the Joslin Diabetes Center and consists of ~5000 square feet of space, which includes patient reception and waiting area, six examination/treatment rooms, six infusion/procedures rooms (including a pediatric-focused procedure room), sample processing facility, USP-797 compounding area, diabetes technology download station, exercise research laboratory, and offices.
+The CTRC is located on the first floor of the Stoneman building at Beth Israel Deaconess Medical Center, 300 Brookline Avenue, Boston, and consists of ~3,520 square feet of space, which includes a reception window, three examination/infusion rooms, exam/metabolic testing room, interview room, exercise research laboratory, sample processing facility, diabetes technology download station, and offices.

 Consultations are provided by the Core Directors and staff to help investigators choose the most appropriate metabolic studies to address innovative research questions in human subjects.
 Core personnel assist investigators in selecting appropriate metabolic variables, biomarkers, recruitment strategies, and outcome measures, and offer guidance for methodology adaptation to human studies.